vavesparashar/blog/src/_talks/Product-led Marketing.md

 However *teach* approach seems to be last decade marketing tactic.
 Reason being marketing becomes saturated when everyone is following the same thing.

-Also, people realize that everyone is pretending to be a *guru* and trust cannot be given so freely.
+Also, users realize that everyone is pretending to be a *guru* and trust cannot be given so freely.

 ## Product-led Marketing